itsjunetime/smserver/README.md

 ### Acknowledged current issues:
 - Message text box in web interface doesn't correctly resize when typing a multi-line text
-- If you install the .deb, the app always claims you have new messages.
-I suspect this is an issue with the beta version of Xcode which I built it on.
 - When you send an attachment, the filename is lost along the way, and it is given a random new name (a 32-length string of random characters).
 This will be fixed soon.
+- Settings are no longer persistent in the current .deb (+debug32).
+This is being looked into and should be fixed soon.

 ### To file an issue:
 Please include the following information:
  - Device model
  - Jailbreak
  - iOS Version
- - If you installed the .deb or built from source (and if from source, .ipa or .deb)
+ - If you installed the .deb or built from source (and if from source, whether in .ipa or .deb form)
  - A detailed description of what failed
  - A crash report if it crashed and you have an app like cr4shed to collect those